An IRA implementation memo: Frictionless income verification methods

-Making the Electrification Rebates efficient and effective, from DOE to SEOs to program implementers
+Making the electrification rebates efficient and effective, from the U.S. Department of Energy, to state energy offices, to program implementers.

 The electrification rebates (“High-Efficiency Electric Home Rebate Program”) enacted in the Inflation Reduction Act (IRA) provide point-of-sale rebates to enable low- and moderate-income households across America to electrify their homes.
 Because the electrification rebates are statutorily required to occur at point of sale, contractors and home improvement retailers must be able to determine and verify the eligibility of potential recipients.
 Effective income verification is crucial to drive high program uptake, decrease market friction and unlock the transformational benefits of electrification.